photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 ### Cannot Log In ###

-If [password authentication is enabled](../config-options.md#authentication) and the user interface loads, but you can't log in with what you assume is the correct password:
+If [password authentication is enabled](../config-options.md#authentication) and the user interface loads, but you cannot log in with what you assume is the correct password:

 - [ ] There is a problem with the [integrity, stability or connection of the database](mariadb.md) that you should be able to diagnose by [watching the logs for errors and warnings](docker.md#viewing-logs)
 - [ ] You had too many failed login attempts, therefore another attempt from your computer is temporarily not possible